-In an attempt to find out what the deal is, I sat down with a couple of friends who use Kik Messenger.
+In an attempt to find out why people are using a messaging app riddled with security flaws, I sat down with a couple of friends who use Kik Messenger.
 Here’s what they had to say.

 Why did you decide to use Kik?

 This article is Part Two of a two-part series.
 Read Part One here

 ANGIE: [laughs] My 16-year-old siblings almost only use Kik.
 So it was mostly for them.

 ELLA: Because a Tinder connection wanted me to.
 I thought I had a chance of getting laid. [laughter]

 Are you concerned about privacy or security when communicating on your phone?

 ANGIE: Yes.
 I think everyone is.
 Suddenly everything is “in the cloud.”

 ELLA: No, I have nothing to lose. [laughs]